obtic-scai/OCR-NE/README.md

 # OCR-NER

+The present research has been conducted during my internship within the project-team SCAI | ObTIC (Sorbonne Center for Artificial Intelligence | Observatoire des Textes, des Idées et des Corpus), under the supervision of Motasem Alrahabi.

 This repository contains code developed for spell checking the raw OCRised French texts in the TEI-XML format issued from the [Très Grande Bibliothèque](http://obvil.lip6.fr/tgb/) (TGB).

 Three spellchecking libraries have been tested: [`pyspellchecker`](https://github.com/barrust/pyspellchecker), [`pyenchant`](https://github.com/pyenchant/pyenchant) and [`jamspell`](https://github.com/bakwc/JamSpell), with the aim to compare the two approaches in terms of their general performance: